 - VHS/DVD-R/Digital On Demand

 - Preview clip online (search on 30908)

-- Viewable/printable teacher's guide online
+- Viewable/printable teacher's guide online (search on 30908)

-- "Basic information, clearly presented, comes from savvy dieticians and a nutrition and exercise consultant can be used to introduce the topic in health, sports, or cooking classes."
+- "Basic information, clearly presented, comes from savvy dieticians and a nutrition and exercise consultant . . . . can be used to introduce the topic in health, sports, or cooking classes."

 - -School Library Journal

 - Item # 32134